jeanduong0929/todo-frontend/README.md

 - Machine learning-based prioritization of tasks based on user behavior and preferences

 ## Deployment
-The application will be deployed using Amazon Web Services (AWS) Elastic Beanstalk, with a MySQL database.
+The application will be deployed using Amazon Web Services (AWS) Elastic Beanstalk, with a PostGreSQL database.
 Continuous integration and continuous deployment (CI/CD) will be set up using GitHub Actions, with automated testing and deployment to the production environment.